RuPaul's DragCon UK

 RuPaul's DragCon UK is a multi-genre entertainment convention held annually at the Exhibition Centre London located in London, England.
 The two-day event primarily features prominent drag performers for executives, fanatics, and online brands.
 This marks the third edition of RuPaul's DragCon, co-produced by American drag queen RuPaul and World of Wonder founders Fenton Bailey, and Randy Barbato.

-The first event took place on 18 January 2020 at the Olympia Exhibition Centre, which was met with negative criticism for opening day.
-Due to the COVID-19 pandemic in England, the convention was an indefinite hiatus until 2023 where it would resume normally at different venue.
+The first event took place on 18 January 2020 at the Olympia Exhibition Centre and was met with negative criticism.
+Due to the COVID-19 pandemic in England, the convention was on an indefinite hiatus until 2023 where it resumed normally at a different venue.